 Join the 5th annual Birds of a Feather Conservation Ball - Real Journeys' charity event for conservation.
 Enjoy a cruise on the TSS Earnslaw before sitting down to a specially designed gourmet dinner at the Colonel's Homestead Restaurant.

-Conservation is an intrinsic part of the Real Journeys heritage and 100% of the proceeds go toward the Cardrona Karearea Conservation Project.
+Conservation is an intrinsic part of the Real Journeys heritage and 100% of the proceeds go toward the Cardrona Karearea Conservation Project (in conjunction with the Department of Conservation).

 MC Jamie Fitzgerald & Adagio dancers - Walter Peak, 2018